campg2j003/jfw_nsh/readme.md

 ### User settings:
 ```
-!Define ScriptName "Jaws Script for Audacity" ;name displayed to user and used for folder in %programfiles%
+!Define ScriptName "Jaws Script for <program name>" ;name displayed to user and used for folder in %programfiles%
-!define ScriptApp "audacity" ; the base name of the app the scripts are for
+!define ScriptApp "<program name>" ; the base name of the app the scripts are for
-!define JAWSMINVERSION "" ; min version of JAWS for which this script can be installed
+!define JAWSMINVERSION "" ; min version of JAWS for which this script can be installed, e.g. "9.0"
-!define JAWSMAXVERSION "" ; max version of JAWS for which this script can be installed
+!define JAWSMAXVERSION "" ; max version of JAWS for which this script can be installed, e.g. "17.0"
+(If "" no restriction is imposed.)
 !define JAWSALLOWALLUSERS ; comment this line if you don't want to allow installation for all users.
 (Not recommended.)
 ;Uncomment and change if the scripts are in another location.
 ;!define JAWSSrcDir "script\" ;Folder relative to current folder containing JAWS scripts, empty or ends with backslash.